nicolasmf/R6-MarketOrder/readme.md

-# R6 MarketSnipe
+# R6 MarketOrder

-This tool can be used to buy a certain item for cheap, also called sniping.
+This tool can be used to buy a certain item for cheap, also called pre-ordering.

 Don't hesitate to create issues to ask for more functionalities.